Scholasticide: Palestine

 After the 2023 October 7 attacks, (Note: For background information, see Blockade of the Gaza Strip and Gaza–Israel conflict) Israel began an intensive bombing and military campaign into Gaza.
 The resulting conflict is ongoing and has resulted in multiple international legal actions against Israel and Israeli officials for alleged war crimes and crimes against humanity and has resulted in a possible case of genocide in Gaza.

 As a result of the war on Gaza, most educational institutions have been destroyed, including 80% of all schools in Gaza.
 Critics have claimed that Israel systematically and intentionally destroyed all the universities in Gaza.
 Some of the educational buildings were converted into military bases by Israel.
 In addition to the material infrastructure, Israel has targeted those connected to the educational infrastructure, such as students and academics.
 As of April 2024, 5,479 students, 261 teachers, and 95 university professors were killed and 7819 students and 756 teachers injured.
 The numbers have been increasing ever since.
 According to the Ministry of Education and Higher Education of Gaza, 625,000 students could not access education as a result of the conflict.
 Scholars Against the War on Palestine (SAWP), a coalition of academics and scholars against the war and possible scholatide, have listed acts composing scholasticide which have occurred in Gaza.

+Iran

+During the war in Iran, more than twenty universities have come under attack.
+That includes nearly all of the major universities in Tehran.
+Technical universities have been hit especially hard—lecture halls, labs, libraries, data centers, and other buildings have all been damaged.
+Sharif University of Technology, often called the "MIT of Iran," was also struck.

+Iran's Red Crescent Society says at least 600 educational sites have been damaged or completely destroyed.
+According to some experts, the focus on technical universities may be tied to their role in the country's economic backbone.
+Iranian universities tend to rank well in global standings, especially in science and engineering.
+These technical schools support key industries like oil and steel—industries that help Iran function independently.
+So attacking them could be a way to cripple Iran's economy.